Your ASEBP Life Insurance benefits are in force at all times, anywhere in the world. Here are the basic criteria for Life Insurance:

 - Has no cash value outside of the payable amount when you pass away (e.g. cannot be used as security for a loan)

-You can find your plan number under Coverage on My ASEBP or on your ASEBP ID card on the My ASEBP Mobile App under Life Insurance.
+You can find your plan number by checking your ASEBP ID card on My ASEBP or the My ASEBP Mobile App.

 Note that the following is a comprehensive summary of the official, legally binding ASEBP insurance policies and plan documents, which are available through your employer or by contacting us.